-Dr. Uwe Optenhögel (born 1952) is a political scientist and economist.
-Uwe studied in Bonn, Washington D.C., Hamburg and Lisbon.
-He holds a master’s degree in political science and a PhD from the University of Hamburg.
-Prior to his work with FES he was a policy officer at the Cultural Authority of the city of Hamburg (1978-80) and CEO of an Education Cooperative in Lisbon, Portugal (1982-1984).
+Dr. Uwe Optenhögel is a political scientist and economist.
+Uwe studied in Bonn, Washington D.C., Hamburg, and Lisbon and holds a master’s degree and a PhD from the University of Hamburg.
+He is an expert on European and International Politics, Security and Defence policy, Labour Relations and the Role of Think-Tanks and Foundations.

 During his long professional career in the Friedrich-Ebert-Foundation, Uwe worked 20 years abroad as head of different offices in countries of the global south (Brazil, Madagascar/ Mauritius, Cuba/ Dominican Republic) and the global north (Nordic Countries, Belgium).
 His last assignment was head of the Foundation’s EU office in Brussels until 2018.
 At FES Headquarters in Bonn and Berlin in the 1990 and early 2000 he was head of the Department for Central and Eastern Europe, setting up the Foundations network of offices in this region, in Central Asia, and the Caucasus after 1989.
 From 1999 to 2004 he was International Director of the Foundation.